 Fakamae speakers are aware of the unique position their language holds within Vanuatu, and are proud of its Polynesian heritage.
 The community is eager to collaborate in the documentation process.

-There are currently no bundles in this deposit, as data collection is due to begin in 2018.
-This deposit will include spontaneous speech and elicitation.
-The majority of the recordings will be in video format.
+This deposit includes spontaneous speech and elicitation.
+The majority of the recordings are in video format.
 Some of these recordings will be transcribed, translated and annotated to create a written corpus of the Fakamae language.